Preparing Form 1120-F for Foreign Corporations: 2020 Revisions, ECI, Protective Claims, and Branch Profits Tax

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide a practical explanation of completing form 1120-F, U.S. Income Tax Return of a Foreign Corporation.
+This course will provide a practical explanation of completing form 1120-F, U.S. Income Tax Return of a Foreign Corporation.
 Our foreign tax reporting experts will explain how to properly prepare this onerous form, including who is required to file, filing protective claims, and illustrative examples of the completed form.

 - Who should file Form 1120-F